Viruddh: Plot

 The film begins with Amar (John Abraham) narrating the story of his family and himself.
-Amar is the son of Vidyadhar (Amitabh Bachchan) & Sumitra Patwardhan (Sharmila Tagore), a middle class couple in India.
-Amar lives and works in London and he sends some of his salary to them.
+Amar is the son of Vidyadhar (Amitabh Bachchan) and Sumitra Patwardhan (Sharmila Tagore), a middle-class couple in India.
+Amar lives and works in London, and he sends some of his salary back home.
 One day Amar returns home with Jenny Mayer (Anusha Dandekar), his girlfriend, and announces his intention to marry her.
 Initially reluctant, his parents are pleased and happy for the two.
-One day, Amar goes out celebrating with his friends, whilst his parents and Jenny organise a surprise birthday party for him.
+One day, Amar goes out celebrating with his friends, while his parents and Jenny organise a surprise birthday party for him.

-Outside a pub, Amar witnesses a murder and, while trying to apprehend the killer, he gets mortally wounded in the fight.
+Outside a pub, Amar witnesses a murder, and, while trying to apprehend the killer, he gets mortally wounded in the fight.
 Amar succumbs in the hospital.
 The assailant is identified as Harshwardhan Kadam (Amitabh Dayal), son of minister Mr. Kadam.
 Soon, the police start covering the case up.
 Amar is implicated in false charges of drug peddling.
 Witnesses and close friends of Amar too give false statements.
 The torture doesn't end there, as police try to implicate Jenny as his accomplice and threaten to rape her.

 Vidyadhar decides that it is not good for Jenny to live there, especially since she is expecting Amar's child.
-Vidyadhar bails her out and implores her to return before she is locked up for good.
-Harshwardhan goes scot free meanwhile and Vidyadhar decides to seek justice on his own after he is failed to get any sort of justice.
-Ali Asgar (Sanjay Dutt), a former goon and mechanic, also an acquaintance of Patwardhans, decides to help them.
-Soon, Ali succeeds in procuring a gun for Vidyadhar.
+Vidyadhar bails her out and implores her to return to London before she is locked up for good.
+Meanwhile, Harshwardhan goes scot-free, and Vidyadhar decides to seek justice on his own after he fails to get any sort of justice from the law.
+Ali Asgar (Sanjay Dutt), a reformed goon and mechanic, also an acquaintance of the Patwardhans, decides to help them.
+Soon, Ali succeeds in procuring a gun for Vidyadhar, after all efforts to prove Amar's innocence go in vain.